Torey Malatia: Public radio

-Torey Malatia has spent much of his career in public radio, primarily with Chicago Public Media and its flagship station WBEZ.
+Malatia has spent much of his career in public radio, primarily with Chicago Public Media and its flagship station WBEZ.
 He began work with WFMT, a public radio station in Chicago, in 1986.
 In 1990 he became program director of KUOW, a public station in Seattle, Washington.
 After leaving KUOW Malatia worked as a talk show producer at WLS, a non-public (for-profit) radio station in Chicago.
 He was hired as WBEZ vice president in charge of programing in 1993.
 In 1996 Malatia became WBEZ's general manager and assumed the leadership of Chicago Public Media as chief executive officer and president of the board of directors.

 In November 1995 journalist Ira Glass and Malatia began Your Radio Playhouse, a documentary and entertainment series on WBEZ.
 After sixteen weekly episodes were aired, the program was renamed This American Life and syndicated to public stations across the country via Public Radio International.

-Malatia serves as a member of the board of directors of two public media organizations.
-WBEZ is one of several founding member stations of the Public Radio Exchange (PRX), a non-profit organization that distributes programing to public radio stations; Malatia serves on the PRX board.
+Malatia was a member of the board of directors of two public media organizations.
+WBEZ is one of several founding member stations of the Public Radio Exchange (PRX), a non-profit organization that distributes programing to public radio stations; Malatia is on the PRX board.
 He is also a member of the board of directors of Station Resource Group (SRG), an organization established to provide analysis to public media organizations to help them with fundraising and programing.

 In 2007 Chicago Public Media launched Vocalo and Vocalo.org, a radio station and web site designed to appeal to a younger audience than is typical for public radio.
 Financial contributors to WBEZ criticized Chicago Public Media and Malatia for funding the project without publicizing the fact on WBEZ.

 Controversy erupted in 2012 when WBEZ cancelled the program Smiley & West, an interview program hosted by Tavis Smiley and Cornel West.
 Smiley criticized comments from Malatia suggesting that the program focused unduly on advocacy for African American social and political issues and that the program's guests were "far less inclusive" than the station wished.
 In response, Malatia published an editorial at Current.org criticizing "advocacy journalism" and defending the program's cancellation.